 - 1. Be allowed to continue his/her enrollment at the grade level commensurate with his/her grade level he/she was in at the time of transition from his/her previous school, regardless of age; - 2.
 Be eligible for enrollment in the next highest grade level, regardless of age if the student has satisfactorily completed the prerequisite grade level in his/her previous school; - 3.
-Enter the District's school on the validated level from his/her previous accredited school when transferring into the District after the start of the school year: - 4.
+Enter the District's school on the validated level from his/her previous accredited school when transferring into the District after the start of the school year; - 4.
 Be enrolled in courses and programs the same as or similar to the ones the student was enrolled in his/her previous school to the extent that space is available.
 This does not prohibit the District from performing subsequent evaluations to ensure appropriate placement and continued enrollment of the student in the courses/and/or programs; - 5.
 Be provided services comparable to those the student with disabilities received in his/her previous school based on his/her previous Individualized Education Program (IEP).
 This does not preclude the District school from performing subsequent evaluations to ensure appropriate placement of the student; - 6.
 Make reasonable accommodations and modifications to address the needs of an incoming student with disabilities, subject to an existing 504 or Title II Plan, necessary to provide the student with equal access to education.
-This does not preclude the District school from performing subsequent evaluations to ensure appropriate placement of the student;

-- 7. Be enrolled by an individual who has been given the special power of attorney for the student's guardianship.
+This does not preclude the District school from performing subsequent evaluations to ensure appropriate placement of the student; - 7.
+Be enrolled by an individual who has been given the special power of attorney for the student's guardianship.
 The individual shall have the power to take all other actions requiring parental participation and/or consent; - 8.
 Be eligible to continue attending District schools if he/she has been placed under the legal guardianship of a noncustodial parent living outside the district by a custodial parent on active military duty.

-4.3-COMPULSORY ATTENDANCE REQUIREMENTS
+4.3 COMPULSORY ATTENDANCE REQUIREMENTS

-Every parent, guardian, or other person having custody or charge of any child age five (5) through seventeen (17) years on or before August 1 of that year who resides, as defined by policy (RESIDENCE REQUIREMENTS), within the Calico Rock Public School District shall enroll and send the child to a District school with the following exceptions.
+Every parent, guardian, or other person having custody or charge of any child age five through seventeen years on or before August 1 of that year who reside, as defined by policy (4.1 RESIDENCE REQUIREMENTS), with in District shall enroll and send the child to a District school with the following exceptions.

 - 1. The child is enrolled in private or parochial school. - 2.
-The child is being home-schooled and the conditions of policy (HOME SCHOOLING) have been met. - 3.
-The child will not be age six (6) on or before August 1 of that particular school year and the parent, guardian, or other person having custody or charge of the child elects not to have him/her attend kindergarten.
-A kindergarten wavier form prescribed by regulation of the Department of Education must be signed and on file with the District administrative office. - 4.
+The child is being home-schooled and the conditions of policy (4.6 HOME SCHOOLING) have been met. - 3.
+The child will not be age six on or before August 1 of the particular school year and the parent, guardian, or other person having custody or charge of the child elects not to have him/her attend kindergarten.
+A kindergarten wavier form prescribed by regulation of the Department of Education must be signed and on file with the District administrative office - 4.
 The child has received a high school diploma or its equivalent as determined by the State Board of Education. - 5.
-The child is age sixteen (16) or above and is enrolled in a post-secondary vocational-technical institution, a community college, or a two-year or four-year institution of higher education. - 6.
-The child is age sixteen (16) or seventeen (17) and has met the requirements to enroll in an adult education program as defined by A.C.A. § 6-18-201 (b).
+The child is age sixteen or above and is enrolled in a post-secondary vocational-technical institution, a community college, or a two-year or four-year institution of higher education.
+6) The child is age sixteen or seventeen and has met the requirements to enroll in an adult education program as defined by A.C.A § 6-18-201 (b)

-4.4-STUDENT TRANSFERS
+4.4 STUDENT TRANSFERS

-The Calico Rock School District shall review and accept or reject requests for transfers, both into and out of the district, on a case by case basis at the July and December regularly scheduled board meetings.
+The Calico Rock District shall review and accept or reject requests for transfers, both into and out of the district, on a case by case.